SSWConsulting/SSW.Rules.Content/rules/best-practices-for-frontmatter-in-markdown/rule.md

 ### Use Explicit Datatypes

 It's crucial to be explicit about datatypes in Frontmatter.
-This clarity helps markdown processors understand how to handle the provided metadata correctly.
+This clarity helps Markdown processors understand how to handle the provided metadata correctly.

 * **Strings vs. Numbers:** If you're representing a year, use a number, e.g., `2023`.
 If you're mentioning a title or name, use a string, e.g., `"My Article"`
 * **Booleans:** For binary choices, like true or false, use booleans.
 For example, `published: true`